 Can I have visitors at shelter?

-We realize the needed value of visiting with family and friends and will offer you full support to make that realized; however, keeping the location of the shelter confidential is so important for your safety (and that of others living there) that we ask everyone staying to consider other options for getting this necessary support.
-Exceptions are for those with needs that would need in home care.
+We realize the value of visiting with family and friends and will offer you full support to make that happen; however, keeping the location of the shelter confidential is so important for your safety (and that of others living there) that we ask everyone staying to consider other options for getting this necessary support.

 Is there shelter for men?

 Yes.
-Men leaving an abusive situation would be appropriate for Safe Voices services at a motel.
-After a screening is complete and shelter is deemed appropriate for the person, alternative accommodations will be provided.
+Men leaving an abusive situation may be appropriate for Safe Voices services at a motel.
+If shelter is deemed appropriate for the person, alternative accommodations will be provided.

 What if I live far away from the shelter and my need for shelter is at an odd hour?